-Admission Term: The HPU Physician Assistant Studies program will begin each June and will span 27 months over 7 continuous semesters.
+Students are eligible for enrollment in the summer term.
+The HPU Physician Assistant Studies program will begin each June and will span 27 months over 7 continuous semesters.

-Admission Requirements: Applicants are considered for on-campus interview based on the following aspects identified within their CASPA application:
+Applicants are considered for an on-campus interview based on the following aspects identified within their CASPA application:

-- 1. Prerequisite Coursework
+- 1. Prerequisite Coursework;

-- 2. Grade Point Averages
+- 2. Grade Point Averages;

-- 3. Graduate Record Examination Scores
+- 3. Graduate Record Examination Scores; 1

-- 4. Health Care Experience
+- 4. Ability to perform the program required Technical Standards;

-- 5. References
+- 5. Health Care Experience;

-- 6. Earned Bachelor's Degree
+- 6. References;

-- 7. Ability to perform the program required Technical Standards
+- 7. Earned Bachelor's Degree; 2